 Dogs on a raw food diet or who have access to animal carcasses (e.g. dogs who scavenge off lead on countryside walks) are still at risk of tapeworm so we advise giving a Drontal Tapeworm tablet every 3 months to protect against this.
 Tapeworm can also be contracted by licking off and eating fleas, so as long as your pet is up to date with an effecting flea treatment (e.g. Nexguard) this risk of transmission is very low.

-Nexguard Spectra is available to purchase in our Weymouth and Dorchester surgeries and is included in our Pet Health Club.
+Nexguard Spectra is available to purchase in our Weymouth and Dorchester surgeries and included in the Pet Health Club.
 For more information please contact our friendly and knowledgeable veterinary team.